stackrox/actions/README.md

 ```

 A Github action will create a short version, in this example `v1`, or move the `v1` tag to your new tag.

+## Setting up git hooks

+Git hooks are configured in the `.pre-commit-config.yaml` file using [pre-commit](https://pre-commit.com)
+In order to use them install pre-commit, and run `git config core.hooksPath ./githooks/` from the root directory.